Our Shared Leadership

 Practice Leaders

 Practice Leaders are the first people one sees and talks to when first investigating GBZC, as well as those we look to to keep our sitting periods on track.
 PLs are experienced students who are very familiar with all the forms of Zen practice used in our weekly or monthly sits.
 They instruct and guide participants in chanting, bowing, playing instruments, and so on.
-They are also trained by senior teachers to offer basic guidance in zazen (sitting meditation) to newcomers.
-Those interested in becoming a Practice Leader should talk with the teacher(s) and PL(s) of the group they sit with.
+They also offer basic guidance in zazen (sitting meditation) to newcomers.
+Those interested in becoming a Practice Leader should talk with the PL(s) of the group they sit with.

 Working Groups

-We currently have six active working groups with leadership voted in annually by GBZC’s elected Board of Directors:
+We currently have four active working groups with leadership voted in annually by GBZC’s elected Board of Directors:

-• The Programming Working Group Encourages or develops the creation of new programming that is consistent with Zen practice and GBZC’s aspirations of engaged Buddhist practice, and administers and coordinates these events — contact Jill Gaulding at [email protected].
+• The Programming Working Group plans and administers regular sitting practice periods, ceremonies, retreats, education programs, and events.
+Also encourages or develops the creation of new programming that is consistent with Zen practice and GBZC’s aspirations of engaged Buddhist practice, and administers and coordinates these events — contact Jill Gaulding at programming@bostonzen.org.

 Working Groups at GBZC are the secret to GBZC’s flourishing.
-Members of working groups are the behind-the-scenes heroes who make sure that our newsletter goes out, our drinking water shows up, our checks get written, our fundraising happens, and our activism is stoked.
+Members of working groups are the behind-the-scenes heroes who make sure that our newsletter goes out, our zendo is clean, our checks get written, and our program offerings are rich.
 Drawing on a wide variety of skills, they are GBZC’s way of “using all the ingredients of our shared life,” to paraphrase the 8th precept, in service of the Dharma and all beings.

-The Board (and/or Senior Teaching Community) appoints Working Group leaders (and possibly members).
+The Board appoints Working Group leaders (and possibly members).
 Members are encouraged to volunteer!
 Working Group leaders submit periodic reports to the Board about their group’s activities.

 In addition, the work of the Sangha is also accomplished though the efforts of a variety of Task Forces and Projects (such as Sangha Care, Watering the Seeds and Resilient Sangha) described elsewhere on our website.